maheshmurag/InTheLoop/README.md

 InTheLoop is still in development, but the beta version is available [here](https://chrome.google.com/webstore/detail/in-the-loop-for-school-lo/ppigcngidmooiiafkelbilbojiijffag).
 Note: This extension only works for number grades (not for letter grades like "A")

+##Privacy
+The only data In The Loop stores are custom themes made by the user.
+The extension does not send data to any server, and does not store login credentials, grade info, or any other personal information.
+Its source code is available at https://github.com/mash99/InTheLoop.

 ##Future Features:
 1. Improved user interface
 2. ~~Add a function that displays total # of points per category and overall~~